-The American Cancer Society recommends eating fruits and vegetables of different colors---yellow, orange, blue, red and purple.
-The more colorful the fruit or vegetable, the more nutrients it contains along with cancer-fighting properties, antioxidants and low calories.
+The American Cancer Society recommends eating fruits and vegetables of different colors—yellow, orange, blue, red and purple.
+Generally, the more colorful the fruit or vegetable, the more nutrients it contains along with cancer-fighting properties, antioxidants.
 According to U.S. Department of Agriculture, purple foods contain important nutrients called anthocyanins, which are responsible for the purple, blue and red colors of some fruits.
-As an antioxidant, anthocyanin protects agains cell damage from free radicals.
-Anthocyanin also is studied for its efficacy in fighting cancer, heart disease and age-related conditions of the brain.
+As an antioxidant, anthocyanin protects against cell damage from free radicals. .

 Fruits

-Purple grapes, figs, passion fruit, raisins, plums and dried plums are popular purple fruits, but many berries--blackberries, blueberries, elderberries, cranberries, chokeberries and bilberries--count as purple foods, as well, and are some of the richest sources of anthocyanins.
+Purple grapes, figs, passion fruit, raisins, plums and dried plums are popular purple fruits, but many berries--blackberries, blueberries, elderberries, cranberries, chokeberries and bilberries--also count as purple foods.
+These foods are some of the richest sources of anthocyanins.
 Blue and red fruits like concord grapes, cherries and pomegranates also are considered part of the range of colors included in the family of purple foods and are rich in disease-fighting anthocyanins.

 Vegetables